 As is the case with many other autoimmune diseases, gastrointestinal (gut) damage and disturbances may well be an underlying and quite possibly central feature of SLE.
 Healing the gut is therefore an important key to help bring the symptoms of the disease under control.

-Dietary, Nutritional, Lifestyle and Other Care: How Advance Chiropractic & Acupuncture Clinic, Hertford Can Help
+Acupuncture, Chinese herbs and Dietary and Lifestyle Care: How Advance Chiropractic & Acupuncture Clinic, Hertford Can Help

 As already pointed out, inflammation is the central fact that underlies lupus and other autoimmune conditions.
 Incidentally, it also underlies many if not most of the chronic, degenerative conditions found in modern society.